sericaia/react-msf-presentation/slides/architecture-jsx.md

 };
 ```

+Note: - we are not used to this (controller and html in the same file)
-Note: - similar to XML
+- similar to XML
 - what we are used to do in views
 - in the end, a transformation is done to turn JSX into JavaScript function calls